shr3yagupta/EcoValuePredictor/README.md

 # EcoValuePredictor ♻️
 ## About The Project
-This is a simple Java-based project that helps a user compute the value of the waste materials they are throwing away, such as plastic, paper, and metal.
-It also provides a user with a few ideas on how to reuse the waste.
+The project is a simple Java-based project that helps the user calculate the value of the waste materials they are throwing away.
+The project will also give the user a few ideas on how they can reuse the waste materials.

 ## Why I Made This Project
-I have observed that, in our day-to-day lives, people are throwing away a lot of waste without realizing that they can reuse or even sell them.
-So, I thought of making this small system to create awareness.
+The project was made because I have observed that in our daily lives, people are throwing away a lot of waste without knowing that they can reuse or even sell these.
+So, I thought of making this small project to create awareness among the public.

 ## Features
-- Calculate the value of the waste
+- The project will be able to calculate the value of the waste.
-- Give a few ideas on reusing the waste
+- The project will be able to give the user a few ideas on how they can reuse the waste.
-- Additional message for a large amount of items
+- The project will be able to give the user an additional message if they are throwing away a lot of items.
-- Simple command line-based program
+- The project will be a simple command line-based program.

 ## Technologies Used
+- Java
-- Java (Various concepts of Core Java)
+- Various concepts of Core Java

 ## How To Run
-1. Open terminal in the project directory
+- First, open the terminal in the project directory.
-2. Compile all the .java files
+- Then, compile all the .java files.
-   `javac *.java`
-3. Run the program
-   `java MainApp`
+- After that, run the program.

 ## Example Input
 plastic